KG: What or who inspired you to be a writer?

 Although writing has always been Carole’s preferred means of expressing herself, having written her first fairy tale at the tender age of seven, music in one form or another plays an important part in her life, and consequently in her writing.
 For not only do musicians make great characters in supernatural and horror stories, but they also have the ability to conjure up a parallel universe where different rules apply.

 In her writing, Carole explores how the supernatural can creep into the life of people with an altered perception of reality, more often than not musicians or artists of different media.
-The Music of the Cosmos, her first novel in the English language, takes the reader on a journey through the extraordinary era that were the late Sixties, from Kent to Swinging London, the Paris of May 1968 and southern France, from the perspective of a musician whose use of chemical substances might have altered his perception of reality.
+The Music of the Cosmos, published in March 2018, takes the reader on a journey through the extraordinary era that were the late Sixties, from Kent to Swinging London, the Paris of May 1968 and southern France, from the perspective of a musician whose use of chemical substances might have altered his perception of reality.
 The Piper and The Fairy, published in November 2018, describes the internal journey of a sculptress, Iris Low, into the imaginary world she created to shield herself from a truth she refuses to admit.
 Water of Life is Carole’s third novel and is a follow-up to The Piper and The Fairy.
 It is an exploration of the darkness within and without, inspired by Lovecraft and gothic novels, pagan folklore and urban despair.

-Although novels are her preferred format, Carole has previously published a children’s book she also illustrated, as well as an illustrated short story in chapbook form and several short stories in different publications.
+Although novels are her preferred format, Carole has previously published a children’s book that she also illustrated, as well as an illustrated short story in chapbook form and several short stories in different publications.